 What is Acute Disseminated Encephalomyelitis (ADEM)?

-Acute Disseminated Encephalomyelitis (ADEM) is an inflammatory disease of the central nervous system that attacks myelin – the insulating sheath that encapsulates nerve cells.
+Acute Disseminated Encephalomyelitis (ADEM) is an inflammatory disease of the central nervous system that causes damage to myelin – the insulating sheath that encapsulates nerve cells.
 Myelin allows for the efficient transmission of electrical impulses along the nerves.
 When the myelin is damaged – a process called demyelination – this transmission is affected and the conduction of nerve signals can be disrupted or lost.
 ADEM can involve the brain and/or spinal cord.

 How is ADEM caused?